Manasa626/demopage/README.md

-This is a demo webpage taken from startbootstrap.com for my practice in pushing projects to githu and deploying the webpages.
+This is a demo webpage taken from startbootstrap.com for my practice in pushing projects to github and deploying the webpages.